ant-design/ant-design/components/divider/index.en-US.md

 ## When To Use

-- Divide sections of article.
+- Divide sections of an article.
 - Divide inline text and links such as the operation column of table.

 ## Examples